 Click here to browse plants that are perfect for pots

 For big impact and minimal effort, go for potted trees and shrubs.
-We love Patch Plants, who will deliver a lemon tree to bring a little slice of the Mediterranean to your garden, or a bay tree that looks elegant with leaves that bring flavour to your cooking, or a date palm for an urban jungle feel.
+We love Patch Plants, who will deliver a lemon tree to bring a little slice of the Mediterranean to your garden, or a date palm for an urban jungle feel.

 Click here to browse Patch's outdoor plants

 Bright pots are the quickest and most reliable way to bring colour to a garden all year round.
 Think vertically for small spaces with plant ladders or shelves and mix up proportions with an assortment of big and small pots.

 Clockwise from top left: The Conran Shop Face Pot in Matt Blue, £45 - buy here, Soho Home Petal Plant Pot, from £44 – buy here, H&M Home Rattan Plant Pot, £19.99 – buy here, Small Seagrass Tribal Basket in Black, £30 – buy here.

 Savour the satisfaction of growing your own produce by using the fruit and vegetable scraps that would be usually be destined for the compost bin.
 Success is far from guaranteed, but it's a free and productive use of time... and if you get just a few things to grow you can reap the benefits and feel a little smug in your self-sufficiency.